Compaq Presario: Compaq Presario EZ2000 series

 The Compaq Presario EZ2000 was a series of desktop computers manufactured by Compaq.
 Introduced in January 2000, it was a specialized model designed for ease-of-use, with easier access to the internet.
 It was offered in two models, the EZ2200 and EZ2700 (the latter being exclusively offered via Compaq's build-to-order program known as "Built For You", found via kiosks in retail stores or on Compaq's website).
 It features a unique case design with a blue exterior and translucent plastic feet along with a built-in on-screen display with controls known as the Digital Dashboard, which can assist the user with setup instructions as well as providing feedback and interaction with the user.
 A door on the front of the case provides access to the computer's optical drive, floppy drive, USB and IEEE 1394 (FireWire) ports.
 The case also has easy-open side panels to facilitate easier access to the hardware, such as memory and PCI cards.
 Processors ranged from the Intel Celeron to Pentium III.
-A redesigned monitor known as the MV730i was also made to go alongside it, as well as including JBL Pro speakers that featured blue speaker grilles.
-It came bundled with EZ2700 models.
+A redesigned monitor known as the MV730i was also made to go alongside it, as well as including JBL Pro speakers that featured blue speaker grilles, and came bundled with EZ2700 models.

 All models of the EZ2000 series came with 64 MB of RAM, integrated AGP graphics, an integrated SoundMax sound chip, 17–20 GB hard disk drives, a floppy disk drive, a 56k modem on a PCI card, and a CD-RW drive.
 An additional CD-ROM or DVD-ROM drive is also available as an option, as well as the option for Ethernet connectivity.